 In my freshman year at high school, I decided to try out for a new sport: volleyball.
-Unexpectedly, I ended up in varsity in my freshman year as a right-side hitter, and a middle hitter in my senior year.
-Prior to volleyball, I had never played a team sport, only individual sports such as tennis, swimming, and golf.
+Unexpectedly, I ended up in varsity as a right-side hitter, and a middle hitter in my senior year.
+Prior to volleyball, I had only played individual sports like tennis, swimming, and golf.
 It felt weird relying on others for victories.
 After all, a chain is only as strong as the weakest link.

 At first, I was afraid of becoming that weakest link.
-I felt alienated and intimidated by everyone else.
 However, I quickly came to realize that I had nothing to fear.
-Everyone on the team was encouraging and supportive with experienced players always offering to help new players improve.
-It was a new experience for me in sports.
+Everyone on the team was encouraging and supportive, with experienced players always offering to help new players improve.

-Prior to my first game, I was so nervous that I messed up a lot during the match, making mistakes I wouldn’t usually make.
-The emotions of fear, embarrassment, and guilt for losing points quickly filled my head.
-However, my coach and teammates saw through that in an instant and told me, “make sure you’ve got your two legs firm, you got this next one”.
+Prior to my first game, I was so nervous that I messed up repeatedly during the match, making mistakes I wouldn’t usually make.
+Fear, embarrassment, and guilt for losing points quickly filled my head.
+However, my coach and teammates saw through that in an instant and told me, “Make sure you’ve got your two legs firm; you got this next one.”
 I still remember those words to this day.
 By the second match, I was able to pick myself up and contribute to my team’s eventual victory.

 I later realized that some more competent players weren’t selected for one particular reason: teamwork is just as important as being good at sports.

-Just like how students at Columbia need each other to win in life, I will bring a mindset of growth and persistence as a team into my community.
-Just like how I will need my peers as much as my peers need me during my four years at Columbia and beyond.
+I will bring a mindset of growth and persistence as a team into my community.

 Why are you interested in attending Columbia University?
 We encourage you to consider the aspect(s) that you find unique and compelling about Columbia.
 (200 words or fewer)*

-Aspiring to be a creative director of my start-up, I hope to create artwork to amplify sustainability messages and empower the underappreciated creative industry.
+As an aspiring creative director of my start-up, I hope to create artwork that amplifies messages of sustainability and empowers the underappreciated creative industry.
 If given a chance to major in Visual Design at Columbia, I’ll dedicate this victory not only to me but also to Indonesian artists and nature.

-While scouring through the website, I was intrigued by classes such as “Advanced Video” and “Seminar in Contemporary Art Practice”.
-These were all classes that I have never experienced before which would add immense diversity and variety to my work.
-My interest to pursue my education at Columbia stems not only from its curriculum covering the foundations and various aspects of design, but also from the clubs offered.
-For instance, to connect with the artistic community, I hope to join clubs such as the Art Society, Art Collective, and Postcrypt Art Gallery.
-I believe my participation in these clubs will not only add to the diversity of Columbia and its communities, but also help me personally grow as an artist.
-However, my interest to engage with the community at Columbia goes farther than the walls of the art and design.
-I also hope to participate in clubs that are non-art related so I can connect with the larger community and use my creative skills to benefit communities outside the art world.
-The Undergraduate Recruitment Committee, Undergraduate Committee on Global Thought, Student Union for Sustainable Development, and Global Recruitment Committee are all clubs that I hope to join during my time at Columbia.
+Classes such as “Advanced Video” and “Seminar in Contemporary Art Practice” would add immense diversity and variety to my work.
+Beyond Columbia’s intriguing curriculum, joining clubs such as the Art Society, Art Collective, and Postcrypt Art Gallery will not only help me personally grow as an artist, but also add to the diversity of Columbia and its communities.

+I also hope to participate in clubs that are non-art related: the Undergraduate Recruitment Committee, Undergraduate Committee on Global Thought, Student Union for Sustainable Development, and Global Recruitment Committee.
+I believe connecting with the larger community and using my creative skills can benefit communities outside the art world.